TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

 2. S.C.E. uses a different layout format to support two-byte IDs chunks.
 Unfortunately there are no converters here for the new layout format.
 You just won't be able to use the original layouts from Sonic 3 & Knuckles.
 You could try using different [Layout.cs](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/master/SonLVL%20INI%20Files/Common/Layout) for **SonLVL** to convert layout to the new format.

+## FAQ

+- If you want to convert levels from previous Sonic games, you have to use [LevelConverter](https://info.sonicretro.org/LevelConverter) from [SonLVL](https://info.sonicretro.org/SonLVL).
+Then change the layout format using [Layout.cs](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/master/SonLVL%20INI%20Files/Common/Layout).

+- If you want to make a different text for Title Card, you need to create a file of letters from [List.unc](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/master/Objects/Title%20Card/KosinskiPM%20Art/Levels).
+This will be loaded before the level starts.
+You don't have to add the letters **'ENOZ' (ZONE)** because those letters are already in VRAM.
+Then you have to create a mapping of your zone name in [Map - Title Card.asm](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/master/Objects/Title%20Card/Object%20Data).

+- If you want to use other SMPS music you can use [Valley Bell's SMPS Research](https://forums.sonicretro.org/index.php?threads/valley-bells-smps-research.32473) or [vgm2smps](https://github.com/Ivan-YO/vgm2smps/releases).

 ## Special Credits

 - pixelcat — New smooth ring graphics, act 3 and 4 numbers graphics.